An infinite-dimensional approach to path-dependent Kolmogorov equations: Solution in

 and $\mA_{12}$ can be written as

 whence

 that goes to zero; for $\mA_{122}$

-where the last line goes to zero thanks to assumption \ref{ass:dphi} again, and therefore $\mA_{122}$ goes to zero by the dominated convergence theorem.
-From \call{eq:A1} and this last argument it follows that for any fixed $\epsilon>0$
+where the last line goes to zero thanks to Assumption \ref{assdphi} again, and therefore $\mA_{122}$ goes to zero by the dominated convergence theorem.
+From (\ref{eqA1}) and this last argument it follows that for any fixed $\epsilon>0$